srcreigh/srcreigh.github.io/src/blog/modular-uiviewcontroller-features.markdown

 > method implementation is used at runtime (*Programming With Objective-C:
 > Customizing Existing Classes*, 2012).

-That's *scary*.
-If a category is applied to a controller, and the methods that are added by the category do not follow a special naming convention, it is very easy for subtle bugs to appear.
+That&#8217;s *scary*.
+If a category is applied to a controller, and the methods that are added by the category do not follow a special naming convention, then subtle bugs will likely appear.
 There are no warnings shown in the XCode development environment when a method is declared twice in two different places.
-The method that is being declared for the second time might even work as expected if the runtime happens to choose it---but the method implementation that was declared in the other place won't ever be executed.
+The method that is being declared for the second time might even work as expected if the runtime happens to choose it&mdash;but the method implementation that was declared in the other place won't ever be executed.